 As Stamp Duty is payable on completion, if homebuyers have already exchanged but not yet completed, they will benefit from the Stamp Duty holiday.

-For more information on Residential Property Conveyancing you can visit here.
+View more information on Residential Property Conveyancing here.
 To get in contact with our team please fill in the form in the sidebar of this page.
 Alternatively, you can call us on 01453847200.

 - Civil Litigation News